Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 Angular2 components to load template files at the moment they need to.

 That's why `urigo:angular2-meteor` overrides standard Meteor HTML processor.
-Lets remove standard HTML processor by:
+Lets remove the standard HTML processor by:

     $ meteor remove blaze-html-templates

-This package has own HTML processor that recognizes two types of HTML files: one type — files that contain `<HEAD>` and `<BODY>` tags, everything else — considered as template files.
+This package has its own HTML processor that recognizes two types of HTML files: one type — files that contain `<HEAD>` and `<BODY>` tags, everything else — considered as template files.

-If you have multiple HTML files with, say, `<BODY>` tags, they will be concatenated all together into one file the same way as in case of the standard HTML processor.
+If you have multiple HTML files with, say, `<BODY>` tags, they will be concatenated together into one file in the same way as the standard HTML processor.

 At the same time, template files are not touched by the processor at all and won't appear on the page initially.